Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.

 I must have been around four years old when I first 'climbed' the Eiffel Tower.
 I told my father I wanted to walk up the stairs, as one does at that age.

-He relented and of course, within a minute I was in his arms, being carried up 328 steps.
+He eventually relented and up we started.
+Within a minute, I was in his arms, being carried up 328 steps.

-I was never able to pull a similar trick on him again, but I still remember the awe and wonder (and yes, a little bit of terror) at seeing Paris, already beautiful, stretched out below so perfectly even a four-year old could catch her breath.
+I was never able to pull that trick on him again, but I still remember the awe and wonder (and yes, a little bit of terror) at discovering the secrets of the Eiffel Tower and seeing Paris, already beautiful, stretched out below so perfectly even a four-year old could catch her breath.

 There's no getting around your Eiffel Tower history lesson, but bear with me because some of these things will be new, even to you!

 First, the big picture.

 The tower was built by (or under the oversight of) French civil engineer Gustave Eiffel in honour of the 1889 Exposition Universelle, or World's Fair, at the height of the Belle Époque.
 The fair would celebrate the 100th anniversary of the French Revolution, at a time of rapid modernization and innovation.

 This particular design won the competition but Paris was appalled.
 The monstrous structure, as it was called, wouldn't exactly fit in with classical Parisian architecture, and anyone who was anyone fought to prevent its building.
 (You may recall similar arguments were made about the Louvre pyramid, now accepted and yes, even beloved).